Begonia luxurians aka Palm Leaved Begonia

 Common names

-How to care for Palm Leaved Begonia
+How difficult is it to take care of Palm Leaved Begonia

 Palm Leaved Begonia requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.